Zamiell/stardew-valley/Min-Max_Guide.md

 ### Fall 9

+- You can finally sell your Starfruit Wine now.
-- Use the Statue of Uncertainty to re-specialized from Agriculturist to Artisan.
+- Use the Statue of Uncertainty to re-specialize from Agriculturist to Artisan.
+- Buy more seeds for tomorrow.
+(We need to buy the seeds today because Pierre's will be closed on Wednesday.)

 ### Fall 10

-- You can finally sell your Starfruit Wine now.
 - The first batch of Pumpkins are ready on this day.
-- Buy more seeds and replant.
-(You can get 3 total harvests, just like Starfruit.)
+- Replant.
+(We can get 3 total harvests of Pumpkins, just like Starfruit.)

 ### Winter 1 & Beyond